psu/psu.github.io/docs/content.md

 **Javascript**

-_Text2Tana_ is a small parser that can take a single line of text and convert it to the JSON format used by [Tana Input API](https://tana.inc/docs/input-api) (addToNodeV2).
+_Text2Tana_ is a small parser that takes a single line of text and convert it to the JSON format used by [Tana Input API](https://tana.inc/docs/input-api).

 [github.com/psu/text2tana](https://github.com/psu/text2tana)